top of page

 Presentation: Atlanta Fed (2022), Columbia Experimental Design Workshop (2023), AREUEA Annual Conference (2024), Yale Junior Finance Conference (2023)

-Abstract: Using confidential offer-level data on the US housing market, this paper examines the rounding-off heuristics in the bilateral bargaining process.
+Abstract: Using confidential offer-level data on the US housing market, this paper examines rounding-off heuristics in the bilateral bargaining process.
 We demonstrate that home sellers and home buyers follow different rounding-off heuristics.
-While sellers' list prices cluster more frequently around charm numbers (e.g. 349,999), buyers' offer prices and negotiated final sales prices cluster at salient round numbers.
-When sellers use round numbers as initial listing prices, buyers are also more likely to use round numbers as their offer prices and make greater counteroffer adjustments.
-A round offer price reduces the probability of the offer leading to a successful home purchase.
-Consistent with the cheap talk hypothesis, a round list price significantly correlates with a lower sales price, more offers received, and less time on the market.
-Compared with round-price listings, charm-price listings are associated with fewer offers, longer time on the market, and lower sales price, although the latter is used more frequently by sellers.
+Sellers' list prices cluster more frequently around charm numbers (e.g. 349,999) compared to buyers' offer prices and negotiated final sales prices which have relatively more salient round numbers.
+These charm list prices dominate round list prices by yielding a higher sales price and a shorter time on the market.
+Buyer counteroffers are driven by seller list price choices -- buyers are more likely to respond to a round/charm list price with an offer price at the corresponding rounding level with trivial adjustments.
+However, when sellers use round numbers as initial list prices, buyers are relatively more likely to use offer prices with greater counteroffer adjustments.
 These empirical findings provide novel insights into bilateral bargaining behavior in the U.S. housing market.
+We provide plausible mechanisms for our results.

 Teaching